 2. From the Wood-Fired Oven Cookbook by Richard Miscovich

-This book introduces traditional techniques in simple, detailed instruction to inspire novices to take their baking skills to the next level.
+This book introduces traditional techniques with simple, detailed instructions to inspire novices to take their baking skills to the next level.
 The author, Richard Miscovich, helps readers achieve optimal heat utilization.
 It offers an extensive collection of delicious recipes for a variety of bread.

 - Helpful tips and advice on how to get the best out of your oven

-- New and traditional baking and cooking technique
+- New and traditional baking and cooking techniques

 - Discuss how to regain the lost wisdom and fellowship associated with outdoor cooking